steelydylan/gulp-less-to-scss/README.md

 Notice
 -------
 Be Aware that not all less files can be converted properly.

-Ff files are not converted well, you should correct them manually!!
+If files are not converted well, you should correct them manually!!

 LICENSE
 -------